Dr. Pavel Brunssen

-In 2011, Pavel co-founded a magazine called ‘Transparent’ which focuses on the political aspects of soccer fan cultures in Germany.
-Until 2017, he was editor-in-chief of ‘Transparent’.
-Pavel presented his reserach at numerous international conferences in Europe, North America, and New Zealand.
-He has published several book chapters, and has written articles for newspapers such as Das Parlament and Weser Kurier.
-Among others, his work has been featured by broadcasting stations and newspapers such as The Jerusalem Post, Zeit Online, ZDF, SKY, Sportschau, WDR, and Taz.
+In addition to his academic work, Brunssen co-founded and was the editor-in-chief of ‘Transparent,’ a magazine that examines the political aspects of soccer fan cultures in Germany.
+Brunssen presented his research at numerous international conferences in Europe, North America, and New Zealand, and has published book chapters as well as articles in newspapers such as Das Parlament and Weser Kurier.
+His work has been featured by various media outlets, including The Jerusalem Post, Zeit Online, ZDF, SKY, Sportschau, WDR, and Taz.

-Pavel continues to study the portrayal of Roma in film.
-In September 2017, the Central Council of German Sinti and Roma published his review of the Children and Youth Film ‘Nellys Abenteuer’ (Nelly’s Adventure) which was part of a public debate in Germany about antigypsyism and film.
-In this context, Pavel was invited to discuss the film in TV after its broadcasting by the German TV-station Südwestrundfunk.
-In 2018, Pavel co-organized a conference on antigypsyism and film, which led to the edited volume Antigypsyism and Film / Antiziganismus und Film (2020, Heidelberg University Publishing), which Pavel co-edited.
-This books brings together international scholars and experts on the issue of antigypsyism in film for the first time.
+Brunssen also studies the portrayal of Roma in film, and in 2017, the Central Council of German Sinti and Roma published his expertise on the Children and Youth Film ‘Nellys Abenteuer’ (Nelly’s Adventure) as part of a public debate in Germany about antigypsyism and film.
+In 2018, he co-organized a conference on antigypsyism and film, which led to the publication of an edited volume titled Antigypsyism and Film / Antiziganismus und Film (2020, Heidelberg University Publishing), which he co-edited.
+This book brings together international scholars and experts on the issue of antigypsyism in film for the first time.